The Discovery of the Child

 The Discovery of the Child is an essay by Italian pedagogist Maria Montessori (1870-1952), published in Italy in 1950, about the origin and features of the Montessori method, a teaching method invented by her and known worldwide.

-The book is nothing more than a rewrite of one of her previous books, which was published for the first time in 1909 with the title The method of scientific pedagogy applied to infant education in children's homes.
+The book is essentially a rewrite of one of her earlier books, first published in 1909 as The method of scientific pedagogy applied to infant education in children's homes.
 This book was rewritten and republished five times, adding each time the new discoveries and techniques learnt; in particular, it was published in 1909, 1913, 1926, 1935 and 1950.
 The title was changed only in the last edition (1950), becoming The Discovery of the Child.

 The "guidelines"

-Maria Montessori, in some parts of the book, carefully explains that what she invented shouldn't be considered a method, but instead some guidelines from which new methods may be developed.
-Her conclusions, although normally treated as a method, are nothing more than the result of scientific observation of the child and its behavior.
+Maria Montessori, in some parts of the book, explains that what she invented shouldn't be considered a method, but rather guidelines from which new methods may be developed.
+Her conclusions, although normally treated as a method, are nothing more than the result of scientific observation of the child and its behaviour.